SilverVenom-31/WebsiteMonitor/README.md

 # WebsiteMonitor

-* Quick Automation for monitoring websites, so we can run a script to check if there are any changes in specific website.
+* Quick Automation for monitoring websites, so we can run a script to check if there are any changes in a specific website.
 No need to go personally and check it.

 #### Compatibility: MacOs, Linux